When and Why to Use a Personal Loan for Business

 If so, you can use your personal loan for a variety of business purposes, including purchasing inventory, meeting payroll, or buying ads.

-Benefits of Using a Personal Loan for Business
+Upsides of Using a Personal Loan for Business

+Easier to qualify for: With a personal loan for business, the lender considers your personal financial background rather than your business’s.
 Therefore, if you have a good credit score and some income, you’ll likely have an easier time securing a personal loan for your business than you would a traditional business loan.
 For this reason, personal loans for business are often particularly appealing for startup funding.

 Typically, you’ll see interest rates that start as low as 5.99%.
 You’ll also receive a fixed payment schedule with monthly repayments (as opposed to daily or weekly) and longer repayment terms.